IDIL Tracks

 Details

-The Master’s programin “Management and Sustainable Transition”(MaST) aims to train management students, through research, to address the complexity of managerial issues related to sustainable development.
+The“Management and Sustainable Transition”(MaST) Master’s program aims to train management students—through research—to address the complexity of managerial issues related to sustainable development challenges.
 It prepares students for doctoral studies and/or professional careers in the private sector or public organizations.

 The MaST Master’s program is open to domestic and international students who hold a bachelor’s degree in management or an equivalent qualification.
 Applicants must have an excellent academic record and strong practical and theoretical skills in their field.
-They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they understand how organizations function and are capable of contributing to strategic planning and development; they are capable of engaging in rigorous debate and argumentation, working collaboratively and independently on projects, and identifying, selecting, analyzing, and synthesizing knowledge with a critical mindset; through their experiences, they have demonstrated an interest in sustainable development issues, particularly regarding environmental, food, and health concerns.
+They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they must understand the principles of how an organization operates and be capable of contributing to strategic thinking and strategy development; they are capable of engaging in rigorous debate and argumentation, working independently and collaboratively on projects, and identifying, selecting, analyzing, and synthesizing knowledge with a critical mindset; through their experiences, they have demonstrated an interest in sustainable development issues, particularly those related to the environment, food, and health.

-Working with the MaST academic team, each student develops a personalized, research-oriented academic plan that combines specialized courses, introductory courses in related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.
+Working with the MaST faculty, each student develops a personalized, research-oriented academic plan that combines specialized courses, introductory courses in other related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.

 Contact: